smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 Display all permutations for the numbers 1 through n, displaying only the first n numbers.

-Here is the expected output for all 24 permutations for the set {1,2,3,4}, displaying only the first three numbers.
+Here is the expected output for all 24 permutations of the set {1, 2, 3, 4}, displaying only the first three numbers.

 | Permutation |
 |-------------|